 Fortunately, much is already known about carp, their impacts and the carp virus itself.
 It's also pretty clear which approaches may not work.
-For example, people have been trying to sell carp commercially for 40 years with no real progress against carp as an invasive species at the national scale.
+Methods including commercial fishing, recreational fishing 'carp out' events, wetland screening and trapping can work at a local scale, but not at the national scale.

-During 2017, the NCCP will embark on a large program of research and consultation.
-The two key components of this program will be: a series of scientific projects conducted by independent researchers at Australian universities; and, a series of community engagement forums (i.e., town hall events) across areas affected by carp.
+During 2017-18, the NCCP embarked on a large program of research and consultation.
+The two largest components of this program are: a series of scientific projects conducted by independent researchers at Australian universities; and, a series of community engagement forums (i.e., town hall events) across areas affected by carp.

 Native turtles have declined dramatically.
 Reducing carp impacts could help their populations.
 Image: Tom Rayner.

-The scientific data and community feedback generated will be used to inform a recommendation at the end of 2019 on what was learned, whether additional work is needed, and ultimately, whether biocontrol is likely to be viable for the control of carp in Australia.
+The scientific data and community feedback generated will be used to inform a recommendations at the end of 2019 on what was learned, whether additional work is needed, and ultimately, whether biocontrol is likely to be viable for the control of carp in Australia.